 Sernova is one of the forerunners in the regenerative therapeutics medicine industry.
-Their main focus is developing regenerative solutions (medical solutions dealing with regenerative or therapeutic cells implanted in the patients) for the treatment of chronic diseases like Diabetes and Hemophilia.
-Currently listed in the TSX Venture, SVA is another safe bet when it comes to long-term investments.
-The company has recorded steady returns, and there are some promising prospects for the future because they collaborated with research departments at various institutes like the University of Miami.
-In addition, any groundbreaking research can haul up the stocks to new heights.
+Their primary focus is developing regenerative solutions (medical solutions dealing with regenerative or therapeutic cells implanted in patients) to treat chronic diseases like Diabetes and Hemophilia.
+Currently listed in the TSX Venture, SVA is another safe bet for long-term investments.
+The company has recorded steady returns, and there are promising prospects for the future because they collaborated with research departments at various institutes like the University of Miami.
+In addition, any groundbreaking research can haul the stocks to new heights.

 Sernova has recorded a colossal 386% growth in its stock price in just over a year.
 This growth, combined with the fact that SVA has a $327 Million market capitalization, should allay any fears about the profitability of SVA stocks.
 In addition, some analysts had apprehensions about the cash burn situation at Sernova.
 However, the cash runway situation shows that Sernova is performing way better than expected and will probably continue to do so.

-The official press releases from Sernova show that many of their pilot projects are gaining traction and are getting great funding.
-At this pace, Sernova’s stock price, which currently stands at $1.29 (8th September, 22:32 PDT), promises some healthy returns.
+The official press releases from Sernova show that many of their pilot projects are gaining traction and are getting significant funding.
+At this pace, Sernova’s stock price, which currently stands at $1.29 (September 8, 22:32 PDT), promises some healthy returns.